 - “Capital” reading groups and the annual Marx autumn school,

-- Training course in “Politics, Communication, Management”,
+- Training courses in “Politics, Communication, and Management”,

 - Education against right-wing extremism.